pre-mRNA/nanograd/README.md

     col 3: poly(A) cluster 3' position end
     col 4: strand
-    col 5: cluster score (i.e. the number of supporting reads) col 6: cluster maximum spliced length (the number of base-pairs in endogenous reads with more than 5 reads) col 7: [decay mode only] the average decay for transcripts in the cluster, measured in (total reads at position)(base-pairs)^1 along the length of the cluster
+    col 5: cluster score (i.e. the number of supporting reads) col 6: cluster maximum spliced length (the maximum length in base-pairs for bases in the cluster with more than 5 supporting reads) col 7: [decay mode only] the average decay for transcripts in the cluster, measured in (total reads at position)(base-pairs)^1 along the length of the cluster